Cherreads

 "High nobles must have gotten the hint by now."
 Cassiopeia, as she filed something in her notebook, stated without looking up from it.
 "Class designation."

 "Huh?
 But—" Tomlin objected, wide-eyed.
-"It is widely known throughout the entire kingdom that class designation is done through a tournament-based, one-versus-one format!"
+"I thought that class designation is done through a tournament-based, one-versus-one format!
+I swear I heard it from someone!"

 Neither Cassiopeia nor Seren replied to Tomlin, much to his awkwardness.